VACUMM/vacumm/doc/sphinx/source/tutorials/misc.config.rst

     value11

 .. warning::
-    - Although encapsulating string values with quotes is not always required, we strongly encourage to do it.
+    - Although encapsulating string values with quotes in configuration files and command line options is not always required, we strongly encourage to do it.
     - Note that option2 will be bound to secion11, despite indentation, any options for a section that appear below a nested section will be loaded as this subsection option, that's why you have to always write subsections after all